 Related Degrees

 Some schools offer degrees that are comparable to emergency management programs but don’t have “emergency management” in their titles.
 For example, degrees in homeland security, public administration, public health, or occupational safety may also provide relevant training for a career in emergency management.
 Many universities offer criminology or criminal justice degrees with concentrations in homeland security, emergency management, and related subjects, which may be a good option if you’re interested in law enforcement as well.
-If you’re great with people, you may be suited for a degree in crisis communications, which is an important area in emergency management.
+If you’re great with people, you may be suited for a degree in crisis communications – an important area in emergency management.

 Many of these academic programs are offered 100% online or through hybrid or self-paced courses that suit different schedules since many students in this field opt to earn experience through projects or internships, often alongside college education.
 Pursuing an online emergency management degree may be a great option if you have a busy schedule that traditional colleges might not be able to accommodate.